 TIP: Double this recipe to season a Thanksgiving turkey!

-Storing Homemade Garlic Herb Butter
+Storing Herbed Butter

 If you're using it the same day, simply put it in the freezer in the wax paper until firm.